go to DLTK's Homepage

 One of the best things about the Internet is all the free coloring pages that are out there.
 Preschooler's have a really hard time staying in the lines, and therefore, I think that it is best to provide them with something called no-lines coloring pages that have a basic shape that they can color in anyway they like.
 You can also use these coloring pages to let the children glue fun foam shapes, felt shapes, glitter, sand, cotton balls, or any other material to them.
 If you plan to use them solely for coloring purposes, they can be printed on regular white paper.
 If you plan to use glue and add 3-dimensional objects to them, I would recommend using either construction paper or light-weight cardstock.
 Some regular coloring pages for older kids: Bible Coloring Pages.

-My favorite site for these no-line coloring pages, which are also known as patterns or templates is at first-school.ws in fact, that link will take you directly to the no-line coloring pages.
+My favorite site for these no-line coloring pages, which are also known as patterns or templates is at coloring.ws in fact, that link will take you directly to the no-line coloring pages.
 Here are just a couple of ideas of crafts to do with these special coloring pages:

 Angel - spread a thin layer of glue onto the angel shape, and let the children cover it in gold or silver glitter.